New & Used Maserati Ghibli : In Depth

 The name came back in 1992, this time on an angular, modern two-door coupe, powered by small (2.0-liter and 2.8-liter) but potent twin-turbo V-6s.
 Known as the Ghibli II, this car was less popular and less successful than the original, lasting only five years in production.
 Nevertheless, the car saw several special editions produced, including a racing version, the Ghibli Cup.
 The 330-horsepower, 2.0-liter Ghibli Cup claimed the highest horsepower output per liter of its day, beating even exotic supercars like the Jaguar XJ220 and Bugatti EB110.

-Fast forward to 2013, and another Ghibli is upon us, but this one is vastly different.
+Fast forward to 2013 -- and this current version that made its debut at the 2013 Shanghai Auto Show -- and another Ghibli is upon us, but this one is vastly different.
 No longer a coupe, but a four-door sedan with a somewhat coupe-like profile, the new Ghibli does have some ties to the past.
 Power, for example, comes from a twin-turbo V-6, though displacement has risen to 3.0 liters.
 The 410-horsepower output of U.S. models makes it the strongest Ghibli to date.

 The current Ghibli shares much of its styling with the larger Quattroporte, including the trio of fender portals along each side.
 Inside, the Ghibli offers a warm and luxurious interior finished in available Poltrona Frau leathers and fine wood trim.